Shrewsbury Town F.C.: Football League history

-Elevation to the football league in 1950 saw the club play one season in the Northern section of the third division, followed by a further seven in the Southern section, this before they became founder members of the newly formed fourth division in 1958/59, gaining immediate promotion as runners-up to Mansfield Town at the first attempt.
+Elevation to the football league in 1950 saw the club play one season in the Northern section of the third division, followed by a further seven in the Southern section, this before they became founder members of the newly formed fourth division in 1958–59, gaining immediate promotion as runners-up to Mansfield Town at the first attempt.
 Shrewsbury gained their first promotion, to the Third Division, in 1958–59.
 They remained in the third tier 15 years, slipping back to Division Four at the end of 1973–74.

 1960–61 season saw Shrewsbury Town reach the Semi Final of the League Cup.
 After beating Everton in the quarter-finals, they narrowly lost over two legs 4–3 on aggregate to Rotherham United.
 This era was also remembered for Arthur Rowley.
 He arrived from Leicester City in 1958, the club's first player/manager.
 During his playing and managerial career, he broke Dixie Dean's goal-scoring record, scoring his 380th league goal against Bradford City at Valley Parade on 29 April 1961.
 Retiring from playing in 1965 he remained manager until July 1968.

 Shrewsbury were promoted to the Third Division in 1974–75 as runners-up, before another successful season in 1978–79, when they were league champions under Ritchie Barker and later Graham Turner.
 Over 14,000 fans packed Gay Meadow on 17 May 1979 to see Shrewsbury seal promotion with a 4–1 win over Exeter City.
-In addition, the club had their first run to the FA Cup quarter-finals, before a replay defeat to Wolverhampton Wanderers.
+In addition, the club beat First Division Manchester City 2–0 in an FA Cup run that saw them reach the quarter-finals for the first time, before they lost in a replay to Wolverhampton Wanderers.
 Turner is the team's most successful manager, winning the Third Division Championship in 1978–79 – his first season in charge – to take the club into the Second Division for the first time.
-They remained for ten years, although Turner departed for Aston Villa in 1984.
-Shrewsbury repeated their 1979 feat of reaching the quarter-final in 1981–82, defeating UEFA Cup holders Ipswich Town in the fifth round before defeat away to Leicester City.
+They remained in the division for ten years, although Turner departed for Aston Villa in 1984.
+Shrewsbury again reached the FA Cup quarter-finals in 1981–82, defeating the UEFA Cup holders Ipswich Town in the fifth round before losing 5–2 away to Leicester City.